Midgame surge lifts Knights to 2-1 lead in West finals

 Winnipeg owned most of the third period, but other than Scheifele’s 14th postseason marker just 18 seconds into the period, the Jets couldn’t solve Marc-Andre Fleury.
 The Golden Knights goalie made 15 of his 33 saves in the final 20 minutes, including two terrific stops on consecutive Scheifele tries from the slot midway through the period.

-Fleury also made two clutch saves on breakaways by defensemen Tyler Myers and Dustin Byfuglien.
+Fleury also made two clutch saves on breakaways by Myers and Dustin Byfuglien.
 The Byfuglien save wiped out a bad giveaway in the neutral zone in the final four minutes.

+“The way we played in the third, we get the chances we get, if we stick with that, we’ll be fine,” Myers said.
+“Fleury’s a good goalie.”

 Jonathan Marchessault sealed the outcome with an empty-net tally at 19:57, his eighth goal of the playoffs.